310mc/https-310mc.github.io-tl/source/_posts/aquarium/prologue.md

 this is abuse, *domestic* abuse.

-you could not ignore that, so you are picking up the litter, right? that is wonderful. good girl, gooood girl… ♪
+you could not ignore that, so you are picking up the litter, right? that is wonderful. good girl, gooood girl…♪

 oooh. so you will just look at how bad it is for now, and if it looks extremely bad then you will take up a school part-time job related to picking up litter.